zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#allowedcsidriver">List&lt;Allowed<wbr>CSIDriver<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}AllowedCSIDrivers is a whitelist of inline CSI drivers that must be explicitly set to be embedded within a pod spec.
-An empty value indicates that any CSI driver can be used for inline ephemeral volumes.{{% /md %}}</dd>
+    <dd>AllowedCSIDrivers is a whitelist of inline CSI drivers that must be explicitly set to be embedded within a pod spec.
+An empty value indicates that any CSI driver can be used for inline ephemeral volumes.</dd>

     <dt class="property-optional"
             title="Optional">